EnMasseProject/enmasse-workshop/README.md

 ### Exploring the console

-Take a few minutes to familiarize yourself with the openshift console.
+Take a few minutes to familiarize yourself with the OpenShift console.
 If you use minishift, you can run `minishift dashboard` which will open a window in your web browser.
 With minishift, you can login with username <b>developer</b> and password <b>developer</b>.

 ## EnMasse messaging service